nrfconnect/sdk-nrf/samples/openthread/cli/README.rst

 #.
 Run the following commands on the router kit:

    a.
-Reattach the router kit as SED with a polling period of 3 seconds:
+Reattach the router kit as SED with a polling period of three seconds:

       .. code-block:: console